 1975: John Lennon releases the album "Rock 'n' Roll," featuring covers of late 1950s and early 1960s songs, in the United States.
 The album was released four days later in the United Kingdom.
 It would end up being his last record of new material before leaving the music business for five years to focus on his family following the birth of his second son, Sean.
 The album reached No. 6 on both the American and British charts.

 1974: Actor Jerry O'Connell, best known for his childhood role in the movie "Stand By Me" and later for his role in the sci-fi TV series "Sliders," is born in New York City.
 O'Connell, seen here with his wife, actress and model Rebecca Romijn, also has appeared in films such as "Jerry Maguire," "Scream 2," Kangaroo Jack" and "Piranha."

-1969: Johnny Cash and Bob Dylan go into the studio together in Nashville, Tenn., for the first of what would become two days of recording sessions.
+1969: Johnny Cash and Bob Dylan go into the studio together in Nashville, Tennessee, for the first of what would become two days of recording sessions.
 The sessions ended up producing more than a dozen duets, but only one of them, a version of Dylan's "Girl From the North Country," would make it onto Dylan's album "Nashville Skyline."
 The others were never officially released, but have long been circulating as bootlegs.

 1965: The Ranger 8 probe launches on its mission to photograph the "Sea of Tranquility" region of the moon in preparation for the manned Apollo missions.